OpenCHAMI/tutorial-2025/Phase 2/Readme.md

 [root@compute1 ~]#
 ```

-Congratulations, you've just used OpenCHAMI to boot and login to a compute node1
+Congratulations, you've just used OpenCHAMI to boot and login to a compute node! 🎉

 🛑 ***STOP HERE***
 ---